politas180/MCP-Agent/README.md

 ## Known Issues

-- There's a UI bug where toggling agent mode shows computer tools instead of general agent tools.
+- The LLM may occasionally produce unexpected responses or fail to execute Python code correctly.
-- Weather information is simulated and not based on real-time data.
+- Some advanced Python libraries may not be available in the execution environment.
-- The LLM may occasionally produce unexpected responses or fail to use tools correctly.
+- File writing operations are restricted for security reasons.

 ## Contributing